duaaameer/24-Hour-Digital-Clock-in-Verilog-/README.md

 * Testing: Verilog testbench with simulated clock
   # Note
-  The repository contains seperate file for all the modules sevenseg_driver, Digitalclock, debounce and finallt Top Module.
+  The repository contains seperate file for all the modules sevenseg_driver, Digitalclock, debounce and finally Top Module.
 You may copy the code to run see the functionality.